nthomasCUBE/Gexplora/README.md

 ## Description

-plotting the density of genetic elements along a chromsome using GTF files (ideally from Ensembl) as input and using REST API calls to Ensembl, OMA and StringDB (to be done).
+plotting the density of genetic elements along a chromosome using GTF files (ideally from Ensembl) as input and using REST API calls to Ensembl, OMA and STRING database (to be done).

 It allows to use a GTF file as input and then to display mRNA, exon (in the second column).
 Maximum threshold per BIN from 200 non-overlapping bins respective